Best Methods For Identifying Tree Species

 RED MAPLE SPRING FLOWER: You would think the Red Maple tree was named for its seasonal red leaf color, but instead, the Red Maple was named for its flower color.
 As spring unfolds, the deep red blooms of the Red Maple cover the tree then drop to the ground splattering city streets and lawns in a blanket of red.

 RED MAPLE SEED FRUIT people refer to as "helicopters" have a characteristic horseshoe shape identical to other maple tree varieties including the Sugar Maples and Silver Maples.
 If you spot a tree with helicopters shaped more like clothes hangers, you probably have come across the invasive Norway Maple tree which have overtaken many areas where Sugar Maples once thrived.
 Sugar maple is the only native maple to seed in late summer and fall, all others seed during spring.

 RED MAPLE BARK patterns and colors can be quite variable as with all maples.
 Young Red Maple tree bark is rather smooth and can be greenish-gray to gray.
-The middle tree trunk in the above photo shows gill like patterns, a tell tale sign it's Red Maple, but not all Red Maple trees will have those markings.
-The more mature the tree, the deeper the furrows and grooves and the easier to pull off flakes.
-Another give away are the bullseye patterns as seen in the oldest sample above, which Sugar Maples don't have.
-The Red Maple tree bark can be brownish-gray, to silver-gray.
+The middle tree trunk in the above photo shows gill like patterns, a tell tale sign it's Red Maple, but not all Red Maple trees will display those markings.
+The more mature the tree, the deeper the furrows and grooves in the bark, and the easier to pull off flakes.
+Another give away for Red Maples are the bullseye patterns as seen in the oldest sample above, which Sugar Maples don't exhibit.
+Typically, the mature Red Maple bark can be brownish-gray, to silver-gray.